SebastianBaltes/PersistentFragmentTabs/README.md

 for the tab information (TabInfo).

 The base activity AbstractTabStackNavigationActivity is derived from SherlockFragmentActivity and encapsulates most details.
-It has one abstract method createTabs that is a callback method that need to be implemented in the subclass and is used to add the tabs with the method addTab.
+It has one abstract callback method createTabs that needs to be implemented in the subclass.
+There you call addTab.

-The TabInfo class is an internal class and should mainly used as a reference.
+The TabInfo class is an internal class and should be considered private, but you need to pass references around.
 It stores internal infos about a tab like the fragment stack, the tab object, the tab index (tag) and a reference to the tab activity.

 AbstractTabStackNavigationActivity holds a WeakHashMap of all Fragments that have been added to distinguish between fragment add and